 If you have a pelvic infection, get infections easily, or have certain cancers, don’t use Kyleena, Mirena or Skyla.
 Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).
 If you have persistent pelvic or stomach pain or if Kyleena, Mirena and Skyla comes out, tell your healthcare provider... continue reading below

 Proof of Annual Household Income Requirements

-In addition to the Application Form, proof of annual household income is required.
-This can be provided either by sending an acceptable form of documentation to the ARCH Program, or by presenting an acceptable form of documentation to a health care provider or administrator who will certify that the patient’s income as reported on the ARCH Application Form is accurate.
+In addition to the Application Form, proof of annual household income is requested.
+This can be provided by sending an acceptable form of documentation to the ARCH Program.

 Acceptable forms of documentation include (please provide one of the following):

 If you have questions about any of the above requirements, please contact one of the ARCH Program case coordinators at 1-877-393-9071.

 *The Access and Resources in Contraceptive Health (ARCH) Patient Assistance Program provides Bayer IUDs (Kyleena, Mirena, and Skyla) at no cost to women in the United States who do not have either private health insurance or Medicaid coverage for Bayer IUDs and who meet all other program eligibility requirements.
 Please note that while Bayer provides Bayer IUDs at no cost to patients, patients may incur other costs, such as insertion and removal costs.
 Please speak with your insurance company or your healthcare provider for more information.

 If you are unsure of your health insurance status, check with your health insurance provider or your healthcare professional.
 To better understand eligibility for the ARCH program, please click here for details and learn how you can apply.

 INDICATION FOR KYLEENA